Only original pharmaceutical products that passed 3 stages of clinical trials.

 - Some antihypertensive drugs (Clonidine, calcium channel blockers) may potentiate the effect of Tofisopam.
 Beta-blockers may inhibit the metabolism of the drug without affecting its efficacy significantly.

-- Tofisopam may increase plasma levels of Digoxin.
+- Tofisopam may enhance plasma levels of Digoxin.

 - Benzodiazepines may affect the anticoagulant effect of warfarin.